 For vitreous electrolytes, preparing a positive vitreous electrolyte control may be as simple as pooling multiple specimens to obtain an adequate volume, fortifying with glucose as necessary.
 The control material may be tested multiple times in order to establish an acceptable QC range.
 As necessary, such a pool may be augmented with additional analyte such as glucose to establish a useful QC range.
-'Normal' vitreous electrolyte ranges may be established by running a large enough number of vitreous samples and establishing a mean and standard deviation for the lab's own instrumentation, or published ranges can be used (e.g., CAP: www.cap.org/apps/docs/newspath/0812/vitreous postmortem chemical analysis.pdf).
+'Normal' vitreous electrolyte ranges may be established by running a large enough number of vitreous samples and establishing a mean and standard deviation for the lab's own instrumentation, or published ranges can be used (e.g., CAP:

+www.cap.org/apps/docs/newspath/0812/vitreous_postmortem_chemical_analysis.pdf).

-Section J: SUMMARY General Comments (if any): Non-conformities (list the standard numbers here and explain any non-conformities under each standard):
+Section J: SUMMARY

+Non-conformities (list the standard numbers here and explain any non-conformities under each standard):